KislayKaran/Walmart_Supermarket/(C)_Consumer_Profile_master_Data/Readme.md

 •	User Address : [ Street Address , City , State , Zip ,  Code , Latitude , Longitude ]

- #### After creating the Address Data , We are Combining User Profile and family with the Address Data  to create a  MASTER  DATA
+ #### After creating the Location Data , We are Combining User Profile and family with the User Location Data  to create a  MASTER  DATA

  #### By Creating Record(s) into DataFrame.
 Over 100 records generated for each of the 52 States.